pillmuncher/yogic.cs/README.md

     );
   }

-  public static Mf descendant(Variable a, Variable c) {
+  public static Cont descendant(Variable a, Variable c) {
     var b = new Variable("b");
     // by returning a lambda function we
     // create another level of indirection,